m-lima/rucline/README.md

 ## Actions

-Rucline allow advanced [`actions`] for interacting with the [`Prompt`], but it comes built-in with useful behavior.
+Rucline's behavior can be customized and composed with use of [`actions`].

+There is a built-in set of default [`actions`] that will be executed upon user interaction.
+These are meant to feel natural when coming from the default terminal, while also adding further functionality and editing commands.
 For example, a few of the build-ins:
 * `Tab`: cycle through completions
 * `Shift` + `Tab`: cycle through completions in reverse
 * `CTRL` + `W`: delete the current work